KQM-git/TCL/characters/cryo/diona.md

 **Notes**
 * C6 buff applies on swap.
 * Her field shares an ICD with the initial hit.
-* The Drunken Mist AoE has a finite vertical range.
+* **Drunken Mist** AoE has a finite vertical range.
 Characters above or below this vertical range will not receive healing.
+* **Drunken Mist** targets an enemy and snapshots the position on cast.

 {% endtab %}
 {% endtabs %}